OliverTheil/OliverTheil/README.md

 ## My developer life:

-‣ 🌱 I’m currently learning JS, Angular, and much more ‣ 👯 I’m looking to collaborate with other content creators ‣ 🥅 2022 Goals: Work as front end developer
+‣ 🌱 I’m currently learning JS, Angular, and much more &nbsp;
+‣ 👯 I’m looking to collaborate with other content creators &nbsp;
+‣ 🥅 2022 Goals: Work as front end developer &nbsp;
-‣ ❤️ Check out my portfolio and my projects I created: https://oliver-theil.de/Pokedex/
+‣ ❤️ Check out my portfolio and my projects I created: https://oliver-theil.de/Pokedex/ &nbsp;

 ### I’m interested in different things:

-‣ Gaming: Halo, RPG's like Skyrim, Fallout, the Witcher..., JRPG's like Nier, Monster Hunter, Xenoblade, Tales of Arise..., All Soulslike-Games, and many     many more
+‣ Gaming: Halo, RPG's like Skyrim, Fallout, the Witcher..., JRPG's like Nier, Monster Hunter, Xenoblade, Tales of Arise..., All Soulslike-Games, and many     many more &nbsp;
-‣ Building and custom design/painting Gunplas
+‣ Building and custom design/painting Gunplas &nbsp;
-‣ 3D Resin prints and painting
+‣ 3D Resin prints and painting &nbsp;
-‣ PC systems, builds and optimisation of soft- and hardware ‣ Webdevelopment
+‣ PC systems, builds and optimisation of soft- and hardware &nbsp;
+‣ Webdevelopment &nbsp;
-‣ And many more!
+‣ And many more! &nbsp;

 ### Languages and Tools: